Learn more about Kosciusko County by contacting Alan Tio, CEO of Kosciusko Economic Development Corporation.Contact Alan

 Warsaw is located in Northeast Indiana along the historic Lincoln Highway, as well as the intersection of U.S. 30 and State Road 15.
 Warsaw is the county seat of Kosciusko County, with a population of 14,000.
 Outdoor adventures and sports are a centerpiece of life in Warsaw.
 Ride+Walk Warsaw+Winona Lake is a trail that traverses between Warsaw and Winona Lake.
 The City-County Athletic Complex (CCAC), hosts more than 3,000 softball and soccer games every year, and the Lake City Skiers perform on Hidden Lake throughout the summer season.

 If you’re ready to get your feet wet into life in Kosciusko County, Winona Lake is the place to start.
 Winona Lake features a beautiful lake for boating and fishing, plus a newly restored historical district with quaint artisan shops and eateries.
 With lake tourism as its fastest-growing industry, the charming lakeside town also features two museums that focus on the history of the town and the famous baseball player and evangelist, Billy Sunday.
 The town also features unique architecture, Grace College and Seminary, and a slew of golf courses.
 Food is also king in Winona Lake.
 Frequently a stop for agritourism, farm to fork foodies often visit for Cerulean, Eagle Creek Farmers Market, Light Rail Cafe & Coffee Roasters, and other restaurants and eateries.
-In 2015, Winona Lake open the Limitless Park and Splash Pad, which is a truly inclusive splash pad where children of all abilities gain the important developmental and physical benefits of unstructured play.
+Winona Lake also has the Limitless Park and Splash Pad, which is a truly inclusive splash pad where children of all abilities gain the important developmental and physical benefits of unstructured play.

 Syracuse is a developing and ever-changing community that blends a progressive, diverse economy with country charm and midwestern friendliness.
 It also a destination for visitors for generations due to the largest natural lake in Indiana, Wawasee, as well as other smaller lakes such as Syracuse Lake.
 Syracuse is home to a diverse group of industries including boat manufacturing, rubber product manufacturing, circuit board manufacturing, RV manufacturing, plastic production, metal fabrication, horse trailer manufacturing, printing, engine and control research, and development and modular home manufacturing.

 Look at the data and see for yourself.